Papa-arona/urban-air-quality-berlin/readme.md

 # Urban Air Quality and Mobility in Berlin

-This project analyses nitrogen dioxide (NO₂) concentrations across Berlin and examines their relationship with road traffic and urban land use.
+This project analyses the spatial distribution of nitrogen dioxide (NO₂) concentrations across Berlin and examines its relationship with road traffic and urban land use.

 The analysis is implemented as a small Python workflow with separate steps for data preparation, analysis, validation and export.